The Doctor Who Tried To Save Houdini

 “Mr. Houdini was operated on at Grace Hospital at 3 o’clock this afternoon for an obscure abdominal condition which proved to be anomalous appendicitis.
 The appendix had ruptured far over on the left side of the abdomen and a strepococcic peritonis [sic] has developed as a result of the rupture.
 Grave doubts are entertained for his recovery.”

-The bulletin was signed by John Taylor Watkins, Charles S. Kennedy, Herbert W. Hewitt and Daniel Cohen.
+The bulletin was signed by John Taylor Watkins, Charles S. Kennedy, Herbert W. Hewitt and Daniel Cohen(incorrect spelling of his name)

-Houdini was taken ill Sunday afternoon, but insisted on going through with his performances at the Garrick Theatre in the evening despite the fact that his temperature was 104 and that a physician ( Dr. Cohen not Dr. Dretzka who did diagnose appendicitis ) who examined him at the time declared that he was suffering from appendicitis. ( We know this to be false.)
+Houdini was taken ill Sunday afternoon, but insisted on going through with his performances at the Garrick Theatre in the evening despite the fact that his temperature was 104 and that a physician ( Dr. Dretzka not mentioned by name) who examined him at the time declared that he was suffering from appendicitis.

 According to Houdini’s manager, the magician complained of severe abdominal pains on the train while traveling to Detroit from Montreal Sunday.
 The first twinge of pain was felt last week after he had engaged in a friendly sparring match with a newspaper man ( it was a student) in his dressing room in a Montreal theatre.